 Stockholders may revoke the authority granted by their execution of a proxy at any time prior to the effective exercise of the powers conferred by that proxy, by filing with the Secretary of the Company a written notice of revocation or a duly executed proxy bearing a later date, or by voting in person at the meeting.
-Shares of Common Stock represented by executed and unrevoked proxies will be voted in accordance with the instructions specified in such intend to vote the shares represented thereby 'for' the election of each of the nominees for director as shown on the form of proxy and 'for' the ratification of the appointment of Grant Thornton LLP as the independent certified public accountants of the Company, and in accordance with their best judgment on any other matters which may properly come before the meeting.
+Shares of Common Stock represented by executed and unrevoked proxies will be voted in accordance with the instructions specified in such proxies.
+If no specifications are given, the proxies intend to vote the shares represented thereby 'for' the election of each of the nominees for director as shown on the form of proxy and 'for' the ratification of the appointment of Grant Thornton LLP as the independent certified public accountants of the Company, and in accordance with their best judgment on any other matters which may properly come before the meeting.